Brand new platform

 Two battery variants are offered for the eVitara, both lithium-iron-phosphate.
 Their capacity is 49 and 61 kWh respectively.
 Gross or net?
 This question also stumped those responsible.
 Let's assume gross.

 The small battery is only available with a 106 kW/144 hp front-wheel drive.
 This engine delivers 128 kW/174 hp with the powerful battery.
 The maximum torque here and there is 189 Nm.
-In the all-wheel drive version, a 48 kW motor is added to the rear axle.
+The all-wheel drive version also has a 48 kW motor on the rear axle.
 However, this only increases the total output by 7 kW to 135 kW/184 hp, while the torque increases to 300 Nm.
 Regardless of the drive, the top speed is 150 km/h.
-The manufacturer quotes an acceleration time of 9 seconds with front-wheel drive and 7.4 seconds for the all-wheel drive model.
+The manufacturer quotes an acceleration time of 9 seconds with front-wheel drive and 7.4 seconds for the all-wheel drive version.

 The Japanese car is not a lightweight: it weighs between 1702 and 1899 kg (without driver).